alyssamichelle/progress/The Future of JS 2018.md

 > For me, Angular offered something cool which is data binding and a data driven way of dealing with a DOM, so you don’t have to touch the DOM yourself.
 It also brought in all these extra concepts that forced you to structure the code the way it wanted you to.
 It just felt too heavy for the use case that I had at that time.
 >
 > I figured, what if I could just extract the part that I really liked about Angular and build something really lightweight without all the extra concepts involved?
 I was also curious as to how its internal implementation worked.
-I started this experiment just trying to replicate this minimal feature set, like declarative data binding.
+I started this experiment just trying to replicate this minimal feature set, like declarative data b> “Vue is simple to get started, scales to large cases easily, has everything you need end to end to build small to large scale apps.  st s u ares teen JS and AngularJS

+a cg n Vue since e
+at i e
+e is a proeie Srit ameor th oues on uing ur nerfes s t ly r in he iw lar t akes n ason o meare nd bnd and tre a  ingt asy nto othe oet a bries e oes a o o uctoaity for the e ae ad a e ued f uld er epae eba n th llwig ou an ind a lso ursati nteraeeatie ederininding.
 That was basically how Vue started.

-You can read more about Vue's origin story [here](https://betweenthewires.org/2016/11/03/evan-you/).
-The Vue.js 2 core library is very small (17 kB).
-This means that using Vue in your site should be pretty fast and load in browser quickly.
+You can read more about Vue's origin story [here](https://betweenthewires.org/2016/11/03/et ingteplate imnetset lie ertie nitios and matonstersThe Vue.js 2 core library is very small (17 kB).
+This meanensures that using Vue in your site should be pretty fast and load in browser quickly.
 This ALSO means, that learning Vue should be relatively easy and it shouldn't take you long to get started with the framework.

 > I read thru its docs and knew everything i needed to know in less than 30min.
-I couldn't finish the first page of Angular in 30min." — Anonymous Dev
+I couldn't finish the first page of Angular in 30min." — Anonymous Dev the overhead wich is aed to you ot  si e. is ini nd o west i odn fst[source](https://medium.com/codingthesmartway-com-blog/vue-js-2-quickstart-tutorial-2017-246195cfbdd2)
 ## React

-I’m still surprised by all the apps I continually run into and after inspecting under the hood, I realise they are created with React.
+I’m still surprised by all the apps I continually run into and after inspecting under the hood, I realise they are created with eact.
 React, while not being the newest of “hot-nesses”, is still very prevalent and often brought up as a web dev go-to framework.
 Don't believe me?
 Check out these killer circle charts from "The State of JS 2017 survey" results.
 React's big.

 ![https://philatist-albert-72527.netlify.com/2017/front-end/worldwide/](http://cl.nicoll.co/oIDg/[c3a280c61bb9021f54726ede2cfa75a2]_Screen%20Shot%202017-12-12%20at%2014.43.05.png)

 **What is React?
 Should I use it?**

 > “React is very popular and will likely continue to be now that Facebook has resolved the licensing controversy.
-It has become the first choice alternative to Angular and only continues to gain traction.” –Joe Eames, JavaScript and Angular expert [source](https://medium.com/pluralsight/tech-trends-2018-7c443b6cff7f)
+It has become the first choice alternative to Angular and only continues to gain traction.” –Joe Eames, JavaScript and Angular experthttps://medium.com/pluralsight/tech-trends-2018-7c443b6cff7f)

 React, unlike Angular, is not a framework, but rather a library.
 React is a JS library for building UI on web apps.
 It provides a declarative method of defining UI components, which as they claim: